PuskasMark/PuskasMark/README.md

 ### Greetings 👋

-I'm Mark and I am a student at ELTE learning Computer Science.
+I'm Mark and I am a student at ELTE, learning Computer Science.

 - 📫 How to reach me: mpuskas111@gmail.com